Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Experiments

 \subsection{Controlled Comparison}

-To isolate the effect of gradient guidance, all three methods are compared under identical core training configurations (Appendix~\ref{app:hyperparams}).
-MAPPO and IPPO additionally receive $2.5\times$ more training (500 vs.\ 200 episodes) and individually tuned entropy coefficients to enhance their convergence stability.
-We restrict this comparison to small scales $N \in \{2, 5, 10\}$, where gradient variance is lowest and MAPPO and IPPO have the best chance of producing meaningful learning progress.
+All three methods are trained under matched core hyperparameters (Appendix~\ref{app:hyperparams}).
+To give MAPPO and IPPO the best chance to learn, they receive $2.5\times$ more training than DG-PG (500 vs.\ 200 episodes) and tuned entropy coefficients.
+We evaluate $N \in \{2, 5, 10\}$, where gradient variance is lowest.

-\paragraph{Learning Curves.} Figure~\ref{fig:learning_curves} compares training dynamics at $N \in \{2, 5, 10\}$.
-At $N{=}2$, DG-PG converges to near-Best-Fit performance within 5 episodes and remains stable, while MAPPO and IPPO briefly approach similar levels but subsequently deteriorate.
-At $N{=}5$, the advantage becomes more pronounced, with DG-PG achieving a mean reward of $-14.2$ (close to Best-Fit's $-12.6$), while MAPPO ($-34.1$) and IPPO ($-39.8$) plateau at $2\text{--}3\times$ worse performance.
-At $N{=}10$, IPPO deteriorates sharply ($-49.3$), confirming that independent learning fails as coordination demands grow.
-In contrast, DG-PG reaches $-11.7$, \textit{surpassing} the Best-Fit heuristic through temporal strategies unavailable to the single-step greedy policy.
-These results confirm that gradient guidance is the decisive factor; the natural next question is whether this advantage persists at larger scales.
+Figure~\ref{fig:learning_curves} shows the training curves for the controlled comparison.
+For quantitative comparison, we evaluate each method on the test set at its best checkpoint.
+At $N{=}2$, all methods are comparable.
+At $N{=}5$, DG-PG reaches $-10.97 \pm 0.38$, while MAPPO and IPPO reach $-21.63 \pm 0.77$ and $-23.04 \pm 0.29$.
+At $N{=}10$, the gap widens, with DG-PG reaching $-9.69 \pm 0.23$ compared with $-29.40 \pm 2.07$ for MAPPO and $-28.71 \pm 2.81$ for IPPO.
+These results show that the performance gap widens as $N$ increases, consistent with the cross-agent noise bottleneck.